Best Christmas Singers of All Time

 #19 – Andy Williams

 Born in Wall Lake, Iowa, Andy Williams was a singer, record producer, and TV star.
-Williams recorded 43 albums in his career and 15 were gold-certified and 3 were platinum-certified.
+Williams recorded 43 albums in his career – 15 were gold-certified, and three were platinum-certified.

 Of the 43 albums he recorded, eight of them were Christmas albums earning the nickname, “Mr. Christmas.”